Juvenile Justice Act – An Overview and New Challenges to it

 Still, India has been a country which has a large population of street children and who don’t have families or has been neglected and other reasons such as poverty, broken families, improper nurture, and lack of parental control after etc., quite often results into the breaking of the law by them.

-And if they are prosecuted and punished like the adults in such tender age the probability of them turning into hardened criminals is possible so, there is need of special protection and care, as the future of the country depends on their proper care.
+And if they are prosecuted and punished like the adults in such tender age the probability of them turning into hardened criminals is possible so, there is a need for special protection and care, as the future of the country depends on their proper care.

 History of Juvenile Justice Act

-During British Raj, in 1897 Reformatory schools Act was introduced in India, the Madras Children Act, Bengal Children Act, and Bombay Children Acts were introduced in the years 1920, 1922, 1924 respectively.
+During British Raj, in 1897 Reformatory schools Act was introduced in India, the Madras Children Act, Bengal Children Act, and Bombay Children Act were introduced in the years 1920, 1922, 1924 respectively.